 This above-par museum cafe enjoys the sylvan surrounds of the university grounds, and serves a broad-ranging menu – from burgers to...

 Cork City Gaol information

-The prison closed in 1923, reopening in 1927 as a radio station, so the Governor's House has been converted into the Radio Museum Experience .
-Alongside collections of beautiful old radios you can hear the story of Guglielmo Marconi's conquest of the airwaves.
+The prison closed in 1923, reopening in 1927 as a radio station which operated until the 1950s.
+The Governor's House has been converted into a Radio Museum where, alongside collections of beautiful old radios, you can hear the story of Guglielmo Marconi's conquest of the airwaves.